n-step reinforcement learning#

 4. Using a Q-table requires that we visit every reachable state many times and apply every action many times to get a good estimate of \(Q(s,a)\).
 Thus, if we never visit a state \(s\), we have no estimate of \(Q(s,a)\), even if we have visited states that are very similar to \(s\).

-To get around limitations 1 and 2, we are going to look at n-step temporal difference learning: ‘Monte Carlo’ techniques execute entire episodes and then backpropagate the reward, while basic TD methods only look at the reward in the next step, estimating the future wards. n-step methods instead look \(n\) steps ahead for the reward before updating the reward, and then estimate the remainder.
+To get around limitations 1 and 2, we are going to look at n-step temporal difference learning: ‘Monte Carlo’ techniques execute entire episodes and then backpropagate the reward, while basic TD methods only look at the reward in the next step, estimating the future rewards. n-step methods instead look \(n\) steps ahead for the reward before updating the reward, and then estimate the remainder.
 In future parts of these notes, we’ll look at techniques for mitigating limitations 3 and 4.

 n-step TD learning comes from the idea used in the image below, from Sutton and Barto (2020).
 Monte Carlo methods uses ‘deep backups’, where entire episodes are executed and the reward backpropagated.
 Methods such as Q-learning and SARSA use ‘shallow backups’, only using the reward from the 1-step ahead. n-step learning finds the middle ground: only update the Q-function after having explored ahead \(n\) steps.